noncesense-research-lab/Blockchain_big_bang/README.md

 stake ~ 0.006999999999999999%

 *************************
-At the end of the 18:
+At the end of the 18th hour:
 -
 # Current algorithm
 Blocksize = 614400.0 kB